 Ultimately, deciding whether to change jobs is a very personal decision, so perhaps the best advice we can give you is to start by pinpointing why you’re considering a change.
 Then decide what you really want and map out a path to get there.

 For example, if you want a better work-life balance and need the flexibility to work from home sometimes, there are various ways you could achieve that:

 Many professionals change jobs in the blind pursuit of a salary increase.
 In doing so they risk neglecting all of the other factors that make up a successful career and can often end up burned out and unhappy.

 Instead, start by writing down why you're not happy in your current role so you can avoid running into the same problems.
 Then decide what you really want.
 Map out all of the paths you could follow to achieve your goal.
 If changing jobs still turns out to be the best option then at least you’ll know exactly what to look for.

-If you're still on the edge, and just want to see what the alternatives could be, then get in touch and we'll try and help you determine whether changing jobs is the right move.
+If you're still on the edge, and just want to see what the alternatives could be, then contact us and we'll try and help you determine whether changing jobs is the right move.

-If you've already decided that you'd like to like to change jobs and find a new management consultancy role then we're here to help -- just send us your CV.
+If you've already decided that you'd like to like to change jobs and find a new management consultancy role then we're here to help -- submit your CV.

 If you're looking for advice on how to source and recruit the right management consultancy candidates, then our years of experience and expertise can help.
 Visit our recruitment advice information hub today.Read More